maratmuz/CS361_Partner_Microservice/README.md

 At any point during conversion, if the API fails, the message sent back will instead be "FAIL"

+# Progmattically Sending and Receiving messages:
+As a short summary, I want to clarify the process.
+Firstly, ensure that the ZMQ sockets are both connected and connected to the same one.
+In my code it's 5555.
+Next the sender should send a message as a string as shown above.
+This string will be converted to binary, then reconverted to a string and processed by the receiver.
+Then the receiver will automatically reply with a string that is in the other format above, which will be converted to binary, but then of course reconverted.
+The reconversion occurs with str().
+These strings can be stored into variables to be used in the rest of the program.

 # Ending the while loop:
 If the sender sends the message "End" it will stop the receiver loop.
 The sender file currently automatically does this with a function.